MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab08_Convert HL7v2 and C-CDA to FHIR.md

 In this lab, you will learn how to use the FHIR service's custom \$convert-data operation to convert HL7v2 messages and C-CDA documents into FHIR.

 In today's health industry, the FHIR R4 format has become the standard medium for storage and exchange of health data.
 As FHIR interoperability spreads throughout the industry, health IT operations are deploying conversion pipelines for ingesting and transforming legacy data formats into FHIR.
-Two of the most common legacy formats in use are [HL7v2](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185) and [C-CDA](https://www.healthit.gov/topic/standards-technology/consolidated-cda-overview).
+Two of the most common legacy formats in use are **HL7v2** (see +++https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185+++) and **C-CDA** (see +++https://www.healthit.gov/topic/standards-technology/consolidated-cda-overview+++).
 In this lab, we will explore how to convert data from these formats into FHIR using the Microsoft health data platform.

 ## Learning objectives